 Who doesn’t love a good beer garden or beach bar, especially when the sun is shining in the warmer months.
 From beachside pop-ups to alfresco restaurants and friendly, laid back pubs, you’re bound to find your perfect summer watering hole.

 Aireys Pub is a Great Ocean Road icon, just watch one sunset from the beer garden and you’ll see why.
 Spend long summer arvos on the deck, enjoying a few cold ones from the onsite brewery.
 The beer garden seating spills out onto the lush green lawn so there’s plenty of room for everyone, including your pooch.
-Their weekend gigs are legendary along the coast, especially their open mic music festival.
+Their weekend gigs are legendary along the coast, especially their annual open mic music festival.

 Craft beer lovers, this one’s for you.
 With over 100 craft beers on offer, it might take you a while to taste your way through this drink list!
 Choose from independent and local drops like Prickly Moses, then kick back in the massive beer garden overlooking the Apollo Bay foreshore.
 Brews and views, what could be better?
 The Brewhouse is dog friendly, so bring your furry friends too.